🌯 Introducing Functional Reactive Programming

 Prep Work

 while discrete events are simply ... you guessed it ...
-Event
+Events!
+What this means is that your values always come

 wrapped in these contexts.
 For this reason I've been known to call writing FRP code as "advanced burrito making".